 Measure the Square Footage of Your Space

-The type of cone style heater you want affects these calculations.
-Do you want an outdoor heater or you want a small table-top heater for indoors?
+The type of cone-style heater you want affects these calculations.
+Do you want an outdoor heater or do you want a small table-top heater for indoors?
 In an open outdoor space, heat spreads everywhere, as there are no defining boundaries.

 Indoor spaces take various designs.
 Some rooms have several shapes combined to form one beautiful shape.
 Therefore, you’ll have to split your room into several portions to get the area with ease.